MuKnIO/avoum-cardano-feasibility-study/study.md

 to exclude rivals from any contract where she could benefit from this exclusion.

+### A Market for Open-Contract Transactions is Inevitable

+Any “open” contract on a UTXO blockchain can be subject to the same Economic DoS: if anyone can interact with the contract, or if an existing participant can interact with it an indefinite number of times before others may react, then a sophisticated attacker can use the same technique as described above to effectively prevent any other unsophisticated participant from interacting with the contract until after it is too late.

+Even without an intentional attacker, the UTXO for heavily-used contracts will be subject to heavy contention and frequent change, such that regular non-technical users will have trouble interacting with it.
+They have to watch the blockchain, determine the UTXO for the contract, sign a transaction with this UTXO, wait for this transaction to either make it through or be invalidated by a rival transaction, then sign a new transaction and try again, repeating for hours on, hoping that at some point there will be a lull in the activity of that contract and their transaction will finally make it through.

+Does that mean that open contracts on UTXO blockchains are forever reserved for use by sophisticated participants who can run a full node, watch the blockchain at high-speed, and race rival transactions in all of multiple possible worlds at the same time, in servers close enough to the miners to matter?

+Actually, no: someone sophisticated has to do this job.
+But if the open contract is properly structured, then this someone can be any participant in a transaction posting auction market.
+Then, the economically competent but technically unsophisticated user posts only have to pay a sufficient transaction fee, and the sophisticated professionals will compete with each other to be the one who effectively posts the transaction.

+A single sophisticated professional — offering his services to ensure that users’ transactions get through in a timely fashion to interact with frequently changing contracts — would likely be enough to start this market.
+Posting a transaction then becomes fire-and-forget for regular users, and the professional will earn high fees for consistently winning the race to the UTXO.
+High fees will likely attract competition, until a market emerges where sophisticated users compete to earn fees from users, driving those fees down, and flooding the network with rival transactions.

+Eventually, miners would realize that they could cut out the middleman between end-users and the blockchain by running those servers directly on their mining rigs, saving a lot in fees and network traffic for everyone.

+In the end, when the market finally reached its equilibrium, users would interact with open contracts by posting suitably malleable transactions to the blockchain, and trust that miners would automatically substitute the most recent contract UTXO for the one they posted, thereby having the blockchain behave exactly as if it had an Account/Balance model.

 # Introduction

 The two main issues we solve are: